magento/devdocs/src/guides/v2.3/install-gde/install/cli/install-cli-subcommands-maint.md

 `--none` clears the list.

-## For Multistore setups {#instgde-cli-multistore}
+## Multistore setups

 If we want to setup multiple stores with a different layout and localized content for each and every store, we have to use an out of the box feature to achieve it.
-This is done by passing the `$_GET['skin']` parameter to the intended processor.
+Pass the `$_GET['skin']` parameter to the intended processor.
 For example, the error processor accepts a parameter to change the error page template.
-In the example below we are using a `503` type error template file for which we have provided the localized content.
+In the following example, we are using a `503` type error template file for which we have provided the localized content.
 The following steps show how this is done:

 The constructor of the `Error_Processor` class accepts a `skin` POST parameter to change layout.